iciaparicio/explore-cms-en/primeros-pasos/acciones-principales/crear-un-modulo_en-US.md

 ---
-description: >-
-Take a quick look at how to create a module.
-At the end of this article you can access the steps in a much more detailed way.
+description: "Take a quick look at how to create a module.
+At the end of this article you can access the steps in a much more detailed way."
 ---

 # Create a module